 Dr. Lily Lopez-McGee, Executive Director

-Dr. Lily Lopez-McGee has dedicated more than a decade to capacity building, diversity, equity, and inclusion within international education and exchange and U.S. national security and foreign policy.
+Dr. Lily Lopez-McGee (she/her) has dedicated more than a decade to capacity building, diversity, equity, and inclusion within international education and exchange and U.S. national security and foreign policy.
 Prior to joining Diversity Abroad, Dr. Lopez-McGee served as the director of the nationally-recognized Pickering Graduate Fellowship Program based at Howard University where she managed a vital pipeline of diverse, talented U.S. diplomats.
 She also empowers and educates future leaders as an adjunct professor at American University’s International Teaching and Education Master’s Program.

 Dr. Lopez-McGee is a scholar, researcher, and speaker on the intersection of diversity, equity, and inclusion, international education and exchange, and careers in international affairs.
 Dr. Lopez-McGee has published in industry and academic journals including Frontiers: The Interdisciplinary Journal of Study Abroad, Global Impact Exchange, and the IIE Networker.
 She also serves as a Co-Chair of the Global Access Pipeline and has helped coordinate the Conference on Diversity in International Affairs sponsored by the Council on Foreign Relations.

 She is a graduate of the University of Washington, where she earned her bachelor’s in International Relations and master’s in Public Administration.
 She completed her doctoral work at George Mason University where she studied students’ perceived self-efficacy gains from study abroad.
 She is deeply committed to equalizing access to education and increasing opportunities for young people to gain international credentials.
 Dr. Lopez-McGee is based in Washington, D.C.